Energy Savings Performance Contracting

-- Explain key points of the Energy Independence and Security Act (EISA) of 2007 related to ESPC;
+- Explain key points of the Energy Independence and Security Act of 2007 related to ESPC

-- Describe why an agency needs Measurement and Verification (M&V) and why here is so much focus on M&V;
+- Describe why an agency needs measurement and verification

 - Explain the importance of the task order RFP and why it is a departure from standard contracting

-- Describe the process for getting acceptance of completed project installation; and
+- Describe the process for getting acceptance of completed project installation

 - Identify the agency and contractor responsibilities in the performance period that ensure the savings guarantees are met.